mech/Notes/Mobile Web/resources.md

 * [FitText](http://fittextjs.com/)
 * [Responsive line height](http://viljamis.com/blog/2014/responsive-line-height/)

+As your site responds to various displays and devices, your type needs to maintain its integrity and adapt with the layout.

+If your line lengths grow longer at larger breakpoints, your type size should increase too.
+Conversely, as your line lengths shorten, your type size can decrease.

 ## Media Queries

 Style sheets with media queries attached to their `<link>` tags will still download even if it evaluate to `false`.